-Daniel and Catherine Andrew are pioneering XA at Southern Arkansas University, Magnolia, and Daniel has begun to meet with the athletes and form a discipleship group for athletes.
+Daniel and Catherine Andrew are pioneering XA at Southern Arkansas University, Magnolia, and Daniel has met with the athletes and formed a discipleship group for athletes.

 Check out, an article in Christianity Today, “For God so Loved the World, He Played”